System Design Space

 Diagrams: Component + Deployment + Sequence

-Diagrams served as a migration map: module boundaries, transition order, and risk points became explicit, lowering architecture review cost.
+The diagrams became a migration map: module boundaries, transition order, and risk points were made explicit, reducing the cost of architecture alignment.

 How to put UML into practice

-• Combine UML with C4 and ArchiMate when you need to show context.
+• Combine UML with C4, ArchiMate, or BPMN when you need to show context, process, or enterprise structure.

 Related chapters